AskNoel (NOEL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AskNoel Historical Price

-According to the latest data gathered on AskNoel live price page, the current price of AskNoel is 0.00204887USD.
-The circulating supply of AskNoel(NOEL) is 264.12M NOEL , giving it a market capitalization of $541.38K.
+According to the latest data gathered on AskNoel live price page, the current price of AskNoel is 0.00197178USD.
+The circulating supply of AskNoel(NOEL) is 294.12M NOEL , giving it a market capitalization of $579.95K.

 In the past month, AskNoel has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that NOEL could witness further price changes in the near future.